GONÇALO MABUNDA

 - KYO NOIR

-Goncalo quickly gained traction in the southern African region and started developing a global presence by participating in high value exhibitions, and fairs at renowned international galleries and museums such as the Akka Project Gallery (Dubai), Marrakech Art Fair (Morocco), Cape Town Art Fair (South Africa), Venice Biennale Art Fair (Italy), Jack Bell Gallery (London), Bozart Gallery (Lisbon), Gallery du Passage (Paris), and the Palais de Tokyo (Japan).
+Mabunda is most well known for his thrones and they are his way of commenting on his childhood experience of violence and absurdity and the civil war in Moçambique that shaped so much of what came after.
+He has developed a global presence by participating in high value exhibitions, and fairs at renowned international galleries and museums such as the Akka Project Gallery (Dubai), Marrakech Art Fair (Morocco), Cape Town Art Fair (South Africa), Venice Biennale Art Fair (Italy), Jack Bell Gallery (London), Bozart Gallery (Lisbon), Gallery du Passage (Paris), and the Palais de Tokyo (Japan).
 His work is part of the permanent collection at the Brooklyn Museum of Art in New York and held by key collectors across the world.
 It is critical that his work is also appreciated by collectors across the African continent.
-He is known for his highly political thrones welded from decommissioned guns.
-Recently he has moved to creating modernist mask-like sculptures infused with color.
+One of Gonçalo’s thrones was exhibited during the ‘Making Africa’ Exhibition at the High Museum in 2017.
+His work is also featured in the current Fall Exhibition at the Michael C. Carlos Museum at Emory University: Insistent Presence.